turingschool/curriculum/source/topics/capybara/workflow.markdown

 Acceptance tests are the 30,000-foot view of your application.
 They're focused on the happy-path, the business value driving the creation of the application.

+When your user stories have been translated to acceptance tests and those tests pass, then your application is finished!
+Until they write more stories...

 ### Feature Tests are for Clients & Developers

 But there are often a lot of details a little bit under the surface.
 What about when things go wrong?
 What happens when a user tries to save an article without a title?
 Or a title that's too short?